FORMATIVE RESEARCH FOR BEHAVIORAL AND COMMUNITY INTERVENTIONS Syllabus

 Upon successfully completing this course, students will be able to:

-- formulate formative research questions appropriate for each stage in intervention development, implementation and evaluation process
+- Formulate formative research questions appropriate for each stage in intervention development, implementation and evaluation process

-- Review, learn and critique current theories and methodologies taken, and ways in which data was utilized in selected case studies
+- Review, learn and critique current theories and methodologies taken, and ways in which data are utilized, in selected case studies

 Methods of Assessment